British Columbia and Ontario invite candidates in most recent Provincial Nomination draws

 Quebec’s immigration programs are administered by the province and are distinct from Canada’s immigration programs.

-The PNP was launched in 1998 and now accounts for over 80,000 PR admissions per year.
-The increase in the number of PNP admissions in Canada is because the federal and provincial governments consider it an effective tool to promote the economic development of the country outside of the provinces and urban centres with already high immigrant populations.
+The PNP now accounts for over 80,000 PR admissions per year.
+When it was launched in 1998, it welcomed just 400 candidates.
+The increase in the number of PNP admissions in Canada comes as the federal and provincial governments have recognized it an effective tool to promote the economic development outside of the provinces and urban centres with already high immigrant populations.

 On September 29, the Ontario Immigrant Nominee Program (OINP) invited 1,340 candidates from the Express Entry Skilled Trades stream.
 Candidates required a score of 266.